GeilerBot/Trading-Bot/README.md

-# Monitor-Bot
+# Trading-Bot

-This bot shows releases of several premium stocks in different famous stores like Snipes, Footlocker, Supreme... !!!
+This bot shows Trading-Signals of several stocks and helps people to be Successful in Day-Trading...!!!!!!!!